HoGentTIN/linux-training-hogent/modules/vagrant/030-content.md

 Vagrant 2.4.1
 ```

 The following step is to create some scaffolding code for a Vagrant project.
 You could create a new directory go to that directory and issue the command `vagrant init`.
 A `Vagrantfile` will be created that you can then edit to define the VMs.
-However, one of the authors of this course has prepared some starter code that you can download from the Github repository [bertvv/vagrant-shell-skeleton](https://github.com/bertvv/vagrant-shell-skeleton).
-You can download the code as a zip file and extract it to a directory of your choice.
-The directory will contain a `Vagrantfile`, a file called `vagrant-hosts.yml` that contains the list of VMs to be created, and a directory called `provisioning` that contains the provisioning scripts.
+However, we set up some starter code that you can download from the Github repository [hogenttin/linux-training-labs](https://github.com/hogenttin/linux-training-labs).
+You can download the code as a zip file and extract it to a directory of your choice, or clone it locally.
+The subdirectory `vagrant/` will contain a `Vagrantfile`, a file called `vagrant-hosts.yml` that contains the list of VMs to be created, and a directory called `provisioning` that contains the provisioning scripts.

 ## Creating and booting a VM